hwhOS/Smart-Card-Organiser/README.md

 ## License

 This project is open-sourced under the MIT license.
-For more information, see [LICENSE.md](LICENSE.md).
+For more information, see [LICENSE](LICENSE).

 ## Acknowledgements